-2. The Vice President Social:
+26. The Vice President Social:

-(1) Will chair all meetings of the organization in the absence of the President, Vice-President Academic and Vice President Finance, provided that there is still quorum;
+(1) Will chair all meetings of the organization in the absence of the President, Vice-President Academic, provided that there is still quorum;

+(2) Will serve as the Public Relations contact for the organization.

-() Is responsible for coordinating and advertising social events run by the organization;
+(3) Is responsible for coordinating and advertising social events run by the organization;